If you have any questions please reach out to us via slack: yunity slack and join the #foodsharing-dev channel.

 - Once the approver considers your changeset ready to be made, they will merge it into the master branch.

-- The master branch will be deployed automatically to beta.foodsharing.de, where you can try it out (uses production database).
+- The newest version of the master branch will be deployed automatically to beta.foodsharing.de after some time, where you can try it out (uses production database).

 - See environments on GitLab for an overview of the different environments.